sixfeetup/2025_AIFD7_BattleOfTheBots/slides.md

 - Developed by [Anthropic](https://www.anthropic.com/claude)
 - Proprietary model and tooling
-- Uses Claude models: Sonnet 4.5, Opus 4.1, Haiku 4.5 (via Console, Bedrock, Vertex)
+- Uses Claude models: Sonnet 4.5, Opus 4.1, Haiku 4.5
 - Fully agentic with planning, tools, and subagents
-- Supports MCP (Model Context Protocol); MCP support has been in Claude Code since 2024
+- Supports MCP (Model Context Protocol) since its inception
 - Ships as a terminal app and a native VS Code extension

 ---